Thomas Spitzer (author)

 Thomas Eduard Spitzer (born 29 September 1988, in Freiburg im Breisgau) is a German author, comedian and online producer.

 Early life

 Spitzer is the son of the German professor and publicist Manfred Spitzer.
 He grew up in Hofsgrund in Oberried, Baden-Württemberg, Boston, Massachusetts, Eugene, Oregon, and Ulm.
 He studied math, economics and philosophy at the University of Regensburg from 2008 to 2012 and graduated with a Bachelor of Science.
-He has six siblings.
+He has four siblings.
 In October 2020, he and Swiss comedian Hazel Brugger announced that they are expecting a child.
 They have been married since 2020.
+They have two daughters.

 Career

 In 2009 Spitzer had his first gig at a poetry slam.
 By now he has won over 200 poetry slams in Germany, Austria, Liechtenstein and Switzerland.
 In 2012 he reached the semi-finals of the German championships in Heidelberg.
 In 2015 he scored third in the Bavarian championships in Ingolstadt.

 He has also starred in the NDR Comedy Contest.
 In the fall of 2016 he won the Nightwash Talent Award, which is an important award for young comedians in Germany.
 After that he appeared in comedy formats more often than poetry slams.

 In the summer of 2014 he published his first book, Wir sind glücklich, unsere Mundwinkel zeigen in die Sternennacht wie bei Angela Merkel, wenn sie einen Handstand macht which translates to "We are happy, the corners of our mouths point to the starry night like Angela Merkel‘s when she performs a handstand".
 In 2014, the online community Was liest Du? ("What are you reading?") awarded the book "Most unusual book title" at the Leipzig Book Fair.

 In fall 2018 Spitzer started writing for the ZDF heute-show.